flux-framework/flux-operator/docs/getting_started/user-guide.md

 ```

 At this point, you can kubectl apply your custom resource definition to define your MiniCluster to your cluster to
-either run a job or start a Flux Mini Cluster.
+either run a job or start a Flux MiniCluster.

 ```bash
 $ kubectl apply -f config/samples/flux-framework.org_v1alpha1_minicluster.yaml